mti-ict-git/persona-ai-link/docs/journal.md

 **Result:** Users can now toggle prompt suggestions visibility with smooth animations, improving UI flexibility and user experience

 **Status**: All N8N integration issues resolved and typing animation successfully implemented.
 Users now see a smooth typing indicator while waiting for AI responses, improving the overall chat experience.

+---

+## August 24, 2025 7:57 PM - Hamburger Menu Implementation

+**Problem**: User requested to replace the "Hide Sidebar" button with a hamburger menu icon and move it to the left side of the header.

+**Solution**: Updated the sidebar toggle to use a clean hamburger menu design positioned on the left side.

+**Changes Made**:
+- **UI Design**: Replaced the outlined button with a simple hamburger menu icon
+- **Positioning**: Moved the toggle from the right side to the left side of the header
+- **Styling**: Used a clean button design with hover effects and proper accessibility
+- **Icon**: Always shows the Menu icon (hamburger) regardless of sidebar state
+- **Accessibility**: Added proper aria-label for screen readers

+**Files Modified**:
+- `src/components/ChatMain.tsx` - Updated header layout and toggle button styling

+**Result**: The sidebar now has a clean hamburger menu icon positioned on the left side of the header, providing a more intuitive and standard UI pattern for sidebar navigation.